The Obsolete Misunderstood Grief Model

 Back in the 1960s the Kubler-Ross’s studies on the dying took place and are still falsely believed to be about those who are grieving.
 After examining the research, it turns out that Kubler-Ross’s work is widely misunderstood.
 Kubler-Ross developed the five stages of DYING, not grief.
 Her studies were based on people with terminal illnesses, not those who were grieving the loss of a loved one.

 Grief is a response to the loss of someone or something that was important.

 Before continuing reading you should ask yourself this question – would he/she want me to continue grieving their loss or would they want me to honor their memory (when they were healthy and alive)?

-When we are thinking about the loss of a loved one, we see in our mind’s eye that person being far away from us and we can no longer feel the closeness or connection that we had before the loss of this loved one.
+When we are thinking about the loss of a loved one we see in our mind’s eye consciously or unconsciously that person being far away from us physically.
+This causes us to no longer feel the closeness or connection that we had before the loss of this loved one.

 When I imagined my mother she was over twenty feet away from me.
-I then realized that in order to fully appreciate the past memories of my mother, I needed to make a change to this and other negative memories in my mind.
+I then realized that in order to fully appreciate the past memories of my mother, I needed to make a changes to this and other negative memories in my mind.
 This is what I did:

 2. I then remembered a nice memory of us together and I stepped into that memory, I saw what I saw then through my eyes then and felt what I felt then (1st position).
 I did this with five more pleasant memories.